atan009/vimrc/README.md

 [Pathogen](https://github.com/atan009/vimrc#plugin-10---pathogen) | simple plugin installation package

 #####Modifications:
 If you want to remove a plugin, just remove the directory of that plugin in the bundle directory.
 If you want to add a plugin, the first thing to do is to check whether the new plugin is compatible with the other plugins.
 If it is, simply install it by following the installation directions given by the creator.
-Depending on the plugin, you may need to modify the `.vimrc` file to fit the plugins needs.
+Depending on the plugin, you may need to modify  `.vimrc` to fit the plugins needs.

 ###Plugin #1 - Fugitive:
 ------------------------
 As a git user, fugitive is probably the most useful plugin in this tutorial.
 It is a Git wrapper that collects and creates a lot of shortcuts for git.
-With fugitive, you can add, push, commit, checkout status or branches, and do any other things that they can do with `git`, but a lot faster.
+With fugitive, you can add, push, commit, checkout status or branches, and do any other things that git can do, but a lot faster.

 To make it easier, here are a list of fugitive commands: